NTD-Modelling-Consortium/oncho-amis-integration/README-fitting.md

 - `multipletimepoints_projections_inputs.R`: produces the histories from 1975-2025, produces parameter posterior samples and assigns new batches for projections.

 - In the file `multipletimepoints_projections_inputs.R`, make sure you update the object `failed_ids` to include any batches that failed altogether due to numerical issues (singular matrices).

+### Plots for the model fits (not required for the pipeline, this is just to sense check the results of the fitting)

+- `plot_posteriors.R`:  saves plots to summarise the fitting results and individual trajectories for each IU.
+Note I transferred the fitting results (`outputs/` folder) to my local machine and ran this, not on the cluster.
+- Also requires ESPEN_2021 shapefiles and output from `multipletimepoints_projections_inputs.R`

 ### Running the near term projections